-Black seed oil contains thymoquinone, which may offer support weight loss, improve skin conditions, health wounds, and help treat cancer and diabetes, among other benefits.
+Black seed oil contains thymoquinone, which may support weight loss, improve skin conditions, and help with wound healing, among other benefits.

 A person can use black seed oil topically or orally.
 Severe side affects are rare, though they may occur.
 This includes a possible allergic reaction.

 In this article, we look at the science behind black seed oil’s benefits and explore the possible side effects and risks.

 Black seeds are also known as black caraway, black cumin, kalonji, and black onion seeds.

 They come from Nigella sativa, a small plant with pale purple, blue, or white flowers that grows in Eastern Europe, Western Asia, and the Middle East.

 People have used the tiny black seeds of N. sativa fruits as a natural remedy for thousands of years.
 The seeds can also flavor curries, pickles, and bread in a similar way to cumin or oregano.

 People can ingest black seed oil in the form of capsules or apply it topically to benefit the skin.
 It is also possible to add the oil to massage oils, shampoos, homemade skincare products, and fragrances.

 High quality black seed oil is also suitable for use in cooking, baking, and beverages.